With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAdriel School Inc is a mental health facility in West Liberty, OH, located at 550 North Detroit Street, 43357 zip code area.
 Adriel School Inc provides outpatient treatment.
-Adriel School Inc provides couples/family therapy, cognitive behavioral therapy and behavior modification to children / adolescents and young adults.
+Adriel School Inc provides trauma therapy, group therapy and couples/family therapy to children / adolescents and young adults.
 Adriel School Inc also supports children/adolescents with serious emotional disturbance and transitional age young adults.
 Additional services offered by Adriel School Inc consist of family psychoeducation, case management and therapeutic foster care.

 Learn MoreWayne Healthcare is a mental health treatment center in Greenville, OH, located at 835 Sweitzer Street, 45331 zip code area.
 Wayne Healthcare provides hospital inpatient treatment.
-Wayne Healthcare offers behavior modification, psychotropic medication and group therapy to seniors 65 or older.
+Wayne Healthcare offers psychotropic medication, group therapy and behavior modification to seniors 65 or older.
 Wayne Healthcare also supports seniors or older adults.
-Additional services at Wayne Healthcare consist of integrated primary care services, diet and exercise counseling and family psychoeducation.
+Additional services at Wayne Healthcare consist of family psychoeducation, diet and exercise counseling and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.